NSS-Day-Cohort-74/Bug-Ranch-KaiSwain/README.md

    }
    ```
    Explain this code with your best vocabulary.

-   > areas.forests produces a random number between 1-3.
-So the string "forest" will be pushed into the journey array 1-3 times
+   > We are setting a counting variable (forestNumber) to 0.
+While 0 is less than "areas.forests" (value of 1), we will increment "forestNumber" by 1 AND we will push the string "forest" into the array named journey.

 5. Explain the value of the `database` variable in the *database** module.
 Be as comprehensive as possible.

-   > database is an object that stores 2 arrays, that each contain objects.
+   > database stores our cattle and drover information in one variable.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?

-   > herdSize can be anything until I invoke the function and pass in an arguement.
-When I do invoke the function will pass through a variable which is cattleToDrive which has a value of int 50.
+   > herdSize is a place holder.
+It's expecting an int.
+When we call the function we will pass an int as an argument.

 ## When You Are Done